An update on NHS dental services at our practice.

 This means three things for patients:

 1. If you need to come into the surgery for an appointment, please remember that social distancing remains in place in the dental practice and to wear a face covering upon entering the building.
+If you have signs or symptoms of Covid-19 your treatment may be deferred.

 2. We will continue to have restrictions on leaving time between patients to ventilate rooms if we perform an aerosol generating procedure.
 An aerosol generating procedure (AGP) is a medical procedure that can result in the release of airborne particles (aerosols) from the respiratory tract when treating someone who is suspected or known to be suffering from an infectious agent transmitted wholly or partly by the airborne or droplet route.
 In dentistry, for example, this means the use of something like a high speed drill.
 This impacts how many patients we can fit into a working day.